IIITLucknowSWEngg/CSAICSABTeam009/URD.md

 ### 4.5 Maintainability
 •⁠  ⁠The codebase should be well-documented and follow best practices to facilitate future updates and maintenance.
+### **5. User Interface Requirements**

+1. **Visual Appeal**
+   - The interface must be aesthetically pleasing and modern, using a clean layout with intuitive navigation.
+   - Themes and color schemes should be consistent across the application to enhance user experience.

+2. **Responsiveness**
+   - The design should adapt seamlessly to different devices, including desktops, tablets, and smartphones.
+   - Key features like music playback and playlist management should remain accessible and functional across varying screen sizes.

+3. **Playback Interface**
+   - A visually intuitive playback bar with controls for play, pause, skip, shuffle, and repeat.
+   - A progress bar displaying the duration of the track being played.

+4. **Discoverability**
+   - The interface should make it easy to explore new music via genres, playlists, and trending tracks.
+   - Search functionality should be prominent and efficient, allowing users to find songs, albums, artists, and playlists quickly.

+5. **Personalization**
+   - Users should easily access personalized recommendations such as "Made for You" playlists and favorite tracks.
+   - The dashboard should highlight recently played tracks, frequently visited playlists, and curated suggestions.

 ---

+### **6. Use Cases**

+#### **6.1 User Registration Use Case**
+- **Actors:** Listener, Premium Subscriber
+- **Preconditions:** The user is on the registration page.
+- **Postconditions:** The account is registered, and the user is redirected to the homepage or profile setup page.
+- **Flow:**
+  1. The user selects the "Sign Up" option.
+  2. The user provides their email, password, or chooses a social media account for registration.
+  3. The user clicks the "Register" button.
+  4. The system validates the provided information and creates the account.
+  5. The user receives a confirmation email or notification.

+---

+#### **6.2 Music Playback Use Case**
+- **Actors:** Listener, Premium Subscriber
+- **Preconditions:** The user is logged in to their account.
+- **Postconditions:** The selected song starts playing, and playback controls are available.
+- **Flow:**
+  1. The user searches for or selects a song, album, or playlist.
+  2. The user clicks the "Play" button.
+  3. The system streams the selected audio and updates the playback interface.
+  4. The user can interact with the playback controls (play, pause, skip, shuffle, etc.).

+---

+#### **6.3 Playlist Management Use Case**
+- **Actors:** Listener, Premium Subscriber
+- **Preconditions:** The user is logged in to their account.
+- **Postconditions:** The playlist is created, updated, or deleted as requested.
+- **Flow:**
+  1. The user selects the "Create Playlist" option.
+  2. The user enters a name for the playlist and optionally uploads a cover image.
+  3. The user adds tracks to the playlist by searching or selecting from existing songs.
+  4. The user saves the playlist.
+  5. The system stores the playlist in the user’s library and updates it based on further edits.

+---

+#### **6.4 Premium Subscription Use Case**
+- **Actors:** Listener, Premium Subscriber
+- **Preconditions:** The user is logged in to their account.
+- **Postconditions:** The user’s account is upgraded to a premium subscription.
+- **Flow:**
+  1. The user selects the "Upgrade to Premium" option.
+  2. The user views the subscription plans and chooses one.
+  3. The user enters payment details or selects a payment method.
+  4. The system processes the payment and upgrades the account to premium.
+  5. The user receives a confirmation email and gains access to premium features.

+---

+### **7. Summary**
+The Spotify Clone is designed to deliver a seamless and enjoyable music streaming experience, offering robust features like personalized recommendations, cross-device compatibility, and easy playlist management.
+The interface prioritizes usability and discoverability, ensuring users can explore and enjoy music effortlessly.
+These requirements and use cases serve as a foundation for building a platform that meets users' expectations and provides a competitive edge in the music streaming market.